 Her words about the follies of human nature are aimed not just at Charlie’s drinking, but her disappointment in him for going back on his promise to torpedo the Luise:

 “Nature, Mr. Allnut is what we’re put in this world to rise above,”

 Rose tells him.
-Her words strike a cord with Charlie, and he once again agrees to the torpedo plan, this time for good.
-Charlie also probably realizes by this point that with the fiery and determined Rose as his traveling companion, he really doesn’t have any other choice.
+Her words strike a cord with Charlie.
+He once again agrees to the torpedo plan, this time for good.
+Charlie also probably realizes at this point that with the fiery and determined Rose as his traveling companion, he really doesn’t have any other choice.